Curved Koszul duality of algebras over unital versions of binary operads: Introduction

-Our motivation is the following.
-If $\PP$ is a Koszul operad, then there is a functorial way of obtaining resolutions of $\PP$-algebras by considering the bar-cobar construction.
-However, this resolution is somewhat big, and explicit computations are not always easy.
-On the other hand, the theory of Millès~\cite{Milles2012} provides resolutions for Koszul monogenic algebras over Koszul quadratic operads which are much smaller when they exist (see e.g.~Remark~\ref{rmk:big}).
-But the construction is unavailable when the operad is not quadratic and/or when the algebra is not monogenic.
+Our motivation is that if $\PP$ is a Koszul operad, then there is a functorial way of obtaining resolutions of $\PP$-algebras by considering the bar-cobar construction.
+However, this resolution is big, and explicit computations are not always easy.
+On the other hand, the theory of Millès~\cite{Milles2012} provides resolutions for Koszul monogenic algebras over Koszul quadratic operads which are much smaller when they exist (cf.\ Remark~\ref{rmk:big}), but the construction is unavailable when the operad is not quadratic and/or when the algebra is not monogenic.
+Our theorem allows us to construct resolutions of non-monogenic algebras over non-quadratic operads.

-Our aim will thus be to combine, in some sense, the approaches of Millès~\cite{Milles2012} and Hirsh--Millès~\cite{HirshMilles2012} in order to develop a curved Koszul duality theory for algebras with quadratic-linear-constant relations over unitary binary quadratic operads.
-Our main theorem is the following: \begin{theoremI}[Theorem~\ref{thm:main}] Let $\PP$ be a binary quadratic operad and let $u\PP$ be a unital version of $\PP$ (Def.~\ref{def:unital-version}).
-Let $A$ be a $u\PP$-algebra with quadratic-linear-constant relations (Def.~\ref{def:alg-qlc}).
-Let $qA$ be the $\PP$-algebra given by the quadratic reduction of $A$ (Def.~\ref{def:quad-red}).
-Finally let $A^{\ashk} = (qA^{\ashk}, d_{A^{\ashk}}, \theta_{A^{\ashk}})$ be the curved $\PP^{\ashk}$-coalgebra given by the Koszul dual of $A$ (Section~\ref{sec:kosz-dual-coalg}).
-If the $\PP$-algebra $qA$ is Koszul in the sense of~\cite{Milles2012}, then the canonical morphism $\Omega_{\kappa}A^{\ashk} \xrightarrow{\sim} A$ is a quasi-isomorphisms of $u\PP$-algebras. \end{theoremI}

-By applying this theory to different kinds of operads, we recover some already existing notions of ``curved algebras'' and ``Koszul duality of curved algebras''.
-For example, when applied to associative algebras, we recover the notion of a curved coalgebra from Lyubashenko~\cite{Lyubashenko2017}.
-When applied to Lie algebras, we recover (the dual of) curved Lie algebras~\cite{ChuangLazarevMannan2016,Maunder2017}.
+Note that by applying Theorem~\ref{thm:main} theory to different kinds of operads, we recover some already existing notions of ``curved algebras'' and ``Koszul duality of curved algebras''.
+For example, when applied to associative algebras, we recover the notion of a curved coalgebra of Lyubashenko~\cite{Lyubashenko2017}, and when applied to Lie algebras, we recover (the dual of) curved Lie algebras~\cite{ChuangLazarevMannan2016,Maunder2017}.